UoB-COMSM0110/2024-group-14/README.md

 4. The user chooses HARD.
 5. The system generates the game interface.
 6. The user uses left and right arrow keys to control the crab to move to the next platform and collect coins to increase the number of lives.
-7. When the map switching timer shows 0, the system will automatically change a new map for the user: the platform changes to move from top to bottom.
+7. When the map switching timer shows 0, the system will automatically change a new map for the user: the platform changes to move from bottom to top.
 8. The user controls the left and right keys and space bar to move the crab.
+9. When the timer reverts, the map will change again for the user: the platform will revert to moving from top to bottom.
-9. User aims to achieve the highest possible score before running out of lives.
+10. User aims to achieve the highest possible score before running out of lives.

 **Alternative flow:**